Daybreak:Volume 1 Chapter 3

 "I shouldn't have hurt you that badly."

 That was the most she was willing to concede.
 He still deserved some beating, after all.
 But at the same time, her pragmatic half knew that mauling him all she wanted wouldn't fix the problem.
 It didn't even make her feel any better.
-All it did was make things worse.
+All it did was saddle her with more worries about her future.

 "Can I get something more proper to wear?
 Please?"

-Kaede wrestled with the urge to give him another bruise.
+For a moment Kaede wrestled with the urge to give him another broken rib.
+Pascal might find this funny but to her it was utterly demeaning!

 ----- * * * -----